donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 For example, DCC_2015_0978_piemed_004_001.
 If folders are used to organize files, then only the folder’s name must be in accordance with this scheme.

+The DCC does not have a dedicated location for non-digital data.
+For psychological tests and questionnaires that were administered on paper, the DCC protocol is that the paper booklets are scanned and the resulting files are uploaded to the RDM repository.

 ### 8.3	Recommended